-With six decades of experience with this land, a style for our winemaking has evolved and allowed our winemakers to let the vineyard produce great quality wines.
+Given over six decades of experience with this land, a style for our winemaking has evolved and allows our winemakers to let the vineyard produce great quality wines.
 They do not interfere with the wine until required.

-The hallmark of “great wine” that we embody is the wine’s age-worthiness.
+A hallmark of great wine that we embody is the wine’s age-worthiness.
 Our winemaking techniques support the development of intensity, structure, and balance in our wines that are required for longevity.
 One of the single most important decisions in our winemaking, however, is to know the optimal moment to pick this exquisite fruit and then listen closely to what the wine is asking of us as we work through each and every vintage.